itsays-zqc/my-website/docs/test/v2_core/1Material.md

-## 1.3 add_lib
+## 1.3 Add material in Max-Optics material library

-Add a project material with existing material in library.
+Add material in the Max-Optics material library to a project.

 ```python
 add_lib(